1Paint/LoL-Champions/README.md

 Possible Future Updates
 -------
-* Use the dynamic aspects of the web application to retrieve and store all data in a database, thereby creating a low-load static website that only updates data when the API version changes, e.g. from v6.2.1 to v6.3.1.
 * Enable a way to filter champions by their secondary roles.
 * The homepage currently renders every champion twice&mdash;once for the 'All' tab and once for the tab corresponding to their primary role.
 Use jQuery to render and filter the champions dynamically.
-* Display additional champion details such as playrates, winrates, IP and RP costs, available skins, etc.
 * Create an item/runes/masteries database.
 * Create a feature to theory-craft by allowing users to add items/runes/masteries and see corresponding changes to champion stats abilities.
 * Add a more robust set of tests and champion attribute validations.
-* Make all the homepage filter tabs the same size.
+* Display additional champion details such as playrates, winrates, IP and RP costs, available skins, etc.

 Shoutouts
 -------